web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 ## Potential Solutions

-### 1. Extend testharness.js with new API end point used to execute tests on backend
+### 1. Extend testharness.js with new API end point used to execute tests on the backend

 We have an [PR open on WPT to extend testharness.js](https://github.com/web-platform-tests/wpt/pull/53733)